Dipen-Dedania/mr-emoji/README.md

   <br>Brought to you by the <a title="Team email, team chat, team tasks, one app" href="https://missiveapp.com">Missive</a> team
 </div>

-## Mr Emoji is a fork of emoji-mart that only supports apple emojis, and it's sole purpose is to reduce package size
-## Installation

 `npm install --save mr-emoji`